 Collector Interest: * * * * *

-Because of their relative rarity, Blaser LRS 2 and Tac II rifles hold their value much better than many comparable precision rifles.
+Because of their relative rarity, Blaser LRS 2 and Tac II rifles (both variants are based on the Blaser R93 design) hold their value much better than many comparable precision rifles.

 Overall: * * * *